ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 `--hub-email`: Optionally, add an email to your assembly hub.
 Useful if you are planning on publishing the hub.

+`--hub-name`: Optionally, change the default name of your assembly hub.
+Useful if you are planning on publishing the hub.

 See below for `toil` options shared with the hints database pipeline.

 ## Toil